 Jobs and Innovation Accelerator Challenge Grants Evaluation

-This evaluation is examining implementation, processes, and strategies grantee clusters use to accelerate regional economic development, and whether federal funding and program structure accelerate the creation of high-wage jobs and innovation.
+This evaluation examined implementation, processes, and strategies grantee clusters use to accelerate regional economic development, and whether federal funding and program structure accelerate the creation of high-wage jobs and innovation.

 Evaluating the Effectiveness of Employment and Training Services to Improve Job Seekers' Success